mingtm/pimazurerbac/markdowns/api/roleassignmentrequest_post.md

 ### Example
 ##### Request
-Here is an example of the request.
+Here is an example of the request that a user tries to activate his eligible role assignment.
 <!-- {
   "blockType": "request",
   "name": "create_roleassignmentrequest_from_roleassignmentrequests"